WORK CANADA WINTER JOBS TERMS & CONDITIONS

 D. Attendance at the Job Fair

-- Applicants must attend interviews at their selected Job Fair location with two different Canadian employers.
+- Applicants must attend interviews at their selected either virtually or in person Job Fair location with two different Canadian employers.
 Exact times and locations of Job Fair interviews will be provided to the participant by IEP.

 - Applicants will be asked to nominate three employer preferences.
 It is the responsibility of the applicant to ensure they meet the requirements of all nominated employers, including start dates, season length, age restrictions and previous experience.
 Start dates, Position Descriptions and employment guidelines are not negotiable and applicants who nominate employers whose requirements they cannot meet will not be eligible for any refund if unsuccessful.